Discover what to do and see in Sambuca di Sicilia, an iconic village in the largest and beautiful Mediterranean island rich in history and beauty.

 The urban layout of millenary Sambuca developed around li setti vaneddi (seven Saracen alleys).
 The Arab quarter, an intricate web of small streets opening into courtyards and alleys, was built by Emir Al-Zabut, the town's founder.

-The Saracen quarter in Sambuca di Sicilia is an area rich in history with its seven alleys, underground tuff quarries and the Mother Church.
+The Saracen district in Sambuca di Sicilia is an area rich in history with its seven alleys, underground tuff quarries and the Mother Church.
 There are many attractions concentrated in this part of town.
 In ancient times, the district was part of the castle of Zabut.
 It stretches from Piazza Navarro, to Largo San Michele, to the Belvedere.

 On the highest point of the village of Sambuca there is the large Belvedere terrace.

-It was once part of the ancient castle of Zambut and formed the fortified acropolis of the town.
-Then, in the second half of the 19th century, the few remaining ruins of the castle were demolished and this large space, often used for events, was created.
-The large terrace ends in an exedra with columns.
-According to legend, tunnels branch off underground, connecting the ancient castle with other parts of the city and the area.
+It was once part of the ancient castle of Zabut and formed the fortified acropolis of the town.
+Then, in the second half of the 19th century, the few remaining ruins of the castle were demolished and was created this large space often used for events.

-The town's urban development follows two main lines: the Arab one "within the walls", which continues until the end of the 16th century with the thickening of residences around the Zabut fortress, and the 17th-18th century one "outside the walls".
+The town's urban development follows two main versions: the Arab one "within the walls", which continues until the end of the 16th century with the thickening of residences around the Zabut fortress, and the 17th-18th century one "outside the walls".

 Of the 17th-18th century area, we would like to mention the Church of the Carmine and the Church of St Catherine of Alexandria, great examples of Baroque architecture.
 Noteworthy palaces include Palazzo Panitteri, characterised by an inner courtyard with a Catalan-style staircase leading to the archaeological museum and an inner garden with Mediterranean ornamental plants, and Palazzo dell'Arpa, the seat of the Town Hall.